Chapter 10.08

 10.08.024 Loading zone use and restrictions.

-A. No person shall stop, stand or park a vehicle for any purpose or length of time other than for the continuous and expeditious unloading and delivery or pick up and loading of materials or freight in any place designated as a loading zone, during the hours when the provisions applicable to loading zones are in effect.
+A. No person shall stop, stand or park a vehicle for any purpose or length of time other than for the continuous and expeditious unloading and delivery or pickup and loading of materials or freight in any place designated as a loading zone, during the hours when the provisions applicable to loading zones are in effect as identified by the adjacent sign.

 B. No person shall stop, stand or park a vehicle for any purpose or length of time other than for the continuous and expeditious loading or unloading of passengers in any place designated as a passenger loading zone, during the hours when the provisions applicable to passenger loading zones are in effect.